sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/modabvar.rst

 which generalizes the modularity theorem that Taylor-Wiles proved in the course of proving Fermat's Last Theorem.

-One of my longterm research goals is to develop a systematic theory for computing with modular abelian varieties.
+One of my long-term research goals is to develop a systematic theory for computing with modular abelian varieties.
 A good start is the observation using the Abel-Jacobi theorem that every modular abelian variety (up to isomorphism) can be specified by giving a